Saturday, 23 May 2020

 So many questions unanswered.

 So as a parent of children with non IgE food allergies (and one with a previously confirmed diagnosis of Eosinophilic Enterocolitis) at the coalface dealing with symptoms I couldn't care less what name you give them.
-But a diagnosis is useful in paediatrics because we have a "Name It or Fix It" requirement, where you have to keep testing to diagnose if the symptoms do not go.
+But a diagnosis is useful in paediatrics where there is a "Name It or Fix It" culture, where you have to keep testing to diagnose if the symptoms do not go.
 This in itself causes all sorts of problems, not least the ultimate flowchart dead-end where no diagnosis and no cure leads to one end point only - suspicion and possible referral to Social Services.

 And this is what makes me so mad.